-The game of Hearts as currently known originated with a family of related games called Reversis, which became popular around 1750 in Spain.
-The game has become popular in live play among grade school students in Canada, and has increased in popularity through Internet gaming sites.
+Hearts is a trick-taking card game played by four players.
+Hearts as currently known, originated with a family of associated games called Reversis, which were popular around 1750 in Spain.
+The game has become popular in live play among grade school students in Canada, and has increased in popularity through Internet gaming websites.
 In many parts of the world it became known through the Microsoft version of the game packaged with most 1990s versions of its Windows operating system.

 You can play mobile Hearts on our website.
 This free online game is available in browser across all your Android, iOS and Windows devices.
 Good luck and have a good time!

-Hearts uses the standard 52-card pack.
+This game uses the standard 52-card pack.
 Each player is dealt a hand of 13 cards from a 52 card deck.
-The hand is sorted by suit, then rank: Clubs, Diamonds, Spades, Hearts.
-Cards that are out of play are darkened.
+The hand is sorted by suit, then rank: Hearts, Diamonds, Spades, Clubs.
+Cards that are out of play are inactive and darkened.

 The game ends when a player reaches 100 points.
 The winner is the player with the lowest total score.